 Adjustable-rate mortgages might initially present a lower introductory interest rate, but, as the name implies, the rate is subject to change based on a predetermined index of national interest rates.
 As your rates change, so make your monthly payments.

 The Consumer Financial Protection Bureau recommends you calculate your payment based on your lender’s maximum rates (if available) to ensure you can afford the loan, even under extreme circumstances, before accepting it.

 Interest-only loans are unqualified mortgages that start out with fixed interest rates.
-The homeowner is not required to pay on the principal of the loan until the 10-year mark, which functions on the assumption that their income will increase over time to accommodate the larger payments.
+The homeowner is not required to pay on the principle of the loan until the 10-year mark, which functions on the assumption that their income will increase over time to accommodate the larger payments.